divergentmedia/divergentDocumentation/EditReady/EditReady.md

 For example, you may wish to add the "Reel" key and the "Creation date" keys to the existing "auto-increment" entry.
 You can drag and drop to rearrange values within the "dest file name" field, and you can type to add characters like dashes or underscores.
 So, you could easily have all of your output files named "(Reel)-(CreationDate)-(Auto-increment).mov".

+You can also use a forward slash ("/") to include folders in your output naming scheme.
+So you could use "(Reel)/(Source Name)" to generate a new folder for each reel in your batch.

 \break

 ## Overwriting Existing Files ##